TosbackCgusBridge-Bot/CGUs-versions/Wayfair/Privacy Policy.md

 *   Packaging Removal Included: No
 *   Assembly Service Included: No

-Inside Entryway
+Inside Home Entrance Drop-Off

-Inside Entryway service takes your items even further.
+Inside Home Entrance Drop-Off service takes your items even further.
 A skilled delivery team will bring the item(s) inside your home and place it in the immediate entryway.

 *   Appointment Scheduling: The delivery partner will call you to arrange a date and 4-hour appointment window once your item(s) arrives at the local terminal.
 *   Signature Required: Yes
 *   Packaging Removal Included: No
 *   Assembly Service Included: No

-Room of Choice
+Room of Choice Delivery

-Our less-sweat method, the Room of Choice option features a skilled delivery team that will bring your item(s) inside, and place it in the room of your choosing.\*
+Our less-sweat method, the Room of Choice Delivery option features a skilled delivery team that will bring your item(s) inside, and place it in the room of your choosing.\*

 \*Upstairs carrying limit of two flights of stairs (up to 15 steps each)